Cannabis in the Dominican Republic: Category one: 20 grams or less

-For those guilty of possessing 20 grams or less, the minimum sentence is six months in prison and a fine of $1,500 Dominican pesos, with a maximum sentence of two years in prison and a fine of $2,500 Dominican pesos.
+For those guilty of possessing 20 grams or less, the minimum sentence is six months in prison and a fine of $2,500 Dominican pesos.

 Category two: 20 grams to one pound

 For those guilty of possessing between 20 grams and one pound, the minimum sentence is three years in prison and a fine of $10,000 Dominican pesos, with a maximum sentence of ten years in prison and a fine of $50,000 Dominican pesos.

 Category three: More than one pound

 Those found guilty of possessing more than one pound are considered traffickers.
 The minimum sentence is five years in prison and a fine of $50,000 Dominican pesos, with a maximum sentence of twenty years in prison.
 Traffickers must pay a fine of no lesser value than the value of the seized controlled drugs or involvement in the operation, but in no instance less than $50,000 Dominican pesos.